tomByrer/covid19-crude-death-rate-data/README.md

 ## Changelog

++ 0.2.0 + COVID19Tracking data, staging files now have number fields early as possile
-- 0.1.1 changed 'confirmed' to 'positive', so help specify that info is for tests & not deaths
++ 0.1.1 changed 'confirmed' to 'positive', so help specify that info is for tests & not deaths
-- 0.1.0 intal release
++ 0.1.0 intal release

 ## TODO

--[ ] Clean up non-matching cencus-covid countries
--[ ] US totals
+-[ ] Clean up non-matching cencus-covid countries & territories like Virgin Islands -[ ] US totals
 -[ ] Date of import
 -[ ] Compare & maybe use [COVID19Tracking](https://twitter.com/COVID19Tracking) for US data